MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 If the authentication type is managed, (Cloud only, password hash sync (PHS) or pass-through authentication (PTA)), then successful and failed logins will be stored in the Azure AD sign-In logs.

+>[!Note]
-**Note:** The [Staged Rollout](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-staged-rollout) feature allows the tenant domain name to be federated but specific users to be managed.
+>The [Staged Rollout](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-staged-rollout) feature allows the tenant domain name to be federated but specific users to be managed.
 Determine if any users are members of this group.
+>

 ### Is the Azure AD Connect Health enabled for ADFS?